New Year in China: history, traditions, and gifts

 Do you want to keep celebrating the New Year?
 Then it’s worth adding the Chinese New Year to your schedule, following the example of 20% of the world’s population.
 Read more about New Year in China and its traditions further on.

 We recently compiled a list of the most interesting New Year’s traditions around the world.
 But some countries celebrate this holiday on a different schedule.
-For example, the Chinese New Year, or Lunar New Year, this year comes as early as Feb.
-10; Chinese greet it by saying this: 新年快乐 (xīn nián kuài lè).
+For example, the Chinese New Year, or Lunar New Year, this year (2025) comes as early as Jan.29; Chinese greet it by saying this: 新年快乐 (xīn nián kuài lè).
 We have collected the most important information about this celebration: from customs and attributes to traditional dishes and gifts.

 Chinese New Year: a brief history

-For China, 2024 will be the 4720th year of the current calendar.
-The counting goes back to 2968, when the country was led by the legendary Emperor Huangdi.
+For China, 2025 will be the 4723th year of the current calendar.
+The counting goes back to when the country was led by the legendary Emperor Huangdi.
 At that time, it was an occasion to celebrate the harvest and worship the gods.
 Today it is more of a family holiday, with everyone going to their families and celebrating the new year together.

 It is worth noting that the Chinese also celebrate the New Year according to the Gregorian calendar that we are used to, but in a modest way.
 However, the main holiday for the Chinese people is the Lunar New Year, or Spring Festival (Chunjie); in Chinese, it is spelled 春节.
 By the way, the name is accurate: the first signs of spring arrive in China in late January or early February.